TaureHorn/FoundryVTT_ChatConsole/README.md

 - `/invite <player name>`: Add a player to this list of owners for this console.
 GM only.
 - `/kick <player name>`: Remove a player from the list of owner for this console.
 GM only.
 - `/lock`: Toggle the lock state of this console.
 GM only.
 - `/mute`: Toggle the mute state of this console.
-GM only
+GM only.
+- `/notifications`: Toggle enable/disable a console to send notifications when a new message is sent.
+GM only.
 - `/name <string>`: Set the name of this console.
 GM only.
 - `/share`: Share the app with players, making the app window render on their screens.
 GM only.
 - `/show`: Toggle the consosle visibility to players with ownership.
 GM only.